woodser/monero-ts/docs/developer_guide/getting_started.md

 ### The offline wallet generator

-An offline wallet generator creates and displays a new, random wallet address along with that address's associated view key, spend key, and mnemonic seed phrase.
+An offline wallet generator creates and displays a new, random wallet address along with that address's associated view key, spend key, and mnemonic phrase.
 An offline wallet generator only needs to produce and display these wallet attributes; it does not need to communicate with a Monero network, transfer XMR, or track a wallet's balance or outputs.

-monero-javascript's keys-only wallet meets these requirements and is the ideal basis for a monero-javascript-based offline wallet generator.
-The keys-only wallet is a minimal Wasm wallet implementation that only tracks a wallet's _permanent_ attributes.
+monero-javascript's keys-only wallet meets these requirements and is ideal for a monero-javascript-based offline wallet generator.
+The keys-only wallet is a minimal Wasm wallet implementation that only provides a wallet's _static_ attributes.
 It cannot initiate transfers, report its balance, or communicate with a Monero network.

-The keys-only wallet has a file size just under 1/5 that of a standard Wasm wallet.
-The smaller memory footprint allows programs to load and execute more efficiently, so you should use them whenever possible.
+The keys-only wallet has a file size just under 1/5 that of a standard Wasm wallet, allowing it to load more quickly.

 ### Write the essential monero-javascript code